fastify/fastify/PROJECT_CHARTER.md

 # Fastify Charter

-The Fastify project aims to build a fast and low overhead web framework, for Node.js.
+The Fastify project aims to build a fast and low overhead web framework for Node.js.

 ## Section 0: Guiding Principles